 Being that water makes up over eighty-percent of the body, it's important your skin has this to do its best repair work, which during winter, is when it's most needed.

-Because dry skin can be painful and also a distraction from fulfilling your life's purpose, try slathering on something like the Pacifica Beauty's Coconut Probiotic Water Rehab Cream ($11.29 from Amazon) for more moisturized, nourished, and cared for skin by morning that you don't have to worry about and provides your skin with plenty of non-irritating moisture.
+Because dry skin can be painful and also a distraction from fulfilling your life's purpose, try slathering on something like the Pacifica Beauty's Coconut Probiotic Water Rehab Cream (Amazon) for more moisturized, nourished, and cared for skin by morning that you don't have to worry about and provides your skin with plenty of non-irritating moisture.

 introduce a hydrating serum with natural cushioning ingredients